Skip to main content

 Validation of Postal Addresses

-Enneo validates postal addresses to ensure that no letters are sent to invalid addresses and returned as returned mail.
+Enneo validates postal addresses to prevent letters from being sent to invalid addresses and returned as return post.
 These are described here: Address Validation